Please update your browser

 Your browser version is not supported by this site.
 CS First may not work properly.

 In today's project, you used a conditional block

-to build a “Two Truths and a Lie”

-game for your friend.
+to build a Two Truths and A Lie game for your friend.

-And you totally didn’t guess my lie!
+And you totally got my lie.